-- Children with developmental problems, special needs, learning difficulties, autism and behavioural problems, who are unable to co-operate for routine dentistry.
+- Children with developmental problems, learning difficulties and behavioural problems, who are unable to cooperate for routine dentistry.

 - Children who have sustained complex dental trauma (e.g. pulp involvement in immature teeth).

-- Children with congenital or acquired dental anomalies who may require multidisciplinary management involving a combined restorative / orthodontic / surgical treatment (e.g. Hypodontia, Amelogenesis Imperfecta, Dentinogenesis Imperfecta, Molar Incisor Hypominerisation, Micro/macro-dontia, supernumerary teeth, infra-occluded teeth and delayed eruption).
+- Children with congenital or acquired dental anomalies who may require complex restorative or orthodontic treatment (e.g. Hypodontia, Ameologensis Imperfecta, Dentinogenesis Imperfecta, Molar Incisor Hypominerisation, Micro/macro-dontia and delayed eruption).

-- Children with soft or hard tissue pathology such as oral ulceration, swellings, and cysts.
+- Children with soft or hard tissue pathology such as ulceration, swellings, and cysts.

 - Children with non-contact tooth surface loss, requiring specialist intervention.